Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the parameters of compact binaries with ET

-The density distribution of the estimated median values with respect to the true values of the parameters for the three populations are shown in Figure \ref{fig:injvsmedian}.
-It shows the estimated median values ($\mathcal{M}_{\rm median, det},z_{\rm median, det}$) with respect to the actual values of the parameters ($\mathcal{M}_{\rm s,det},z_{\rm s, det}$), for each detected compact binary source in three mock populations.
+The density distribution of the estimated median values with respect to the true values of the parameters for the three populations estimated using the algorithm described above are shown in Figure \ref{fig:injvsmedian}.
+This figure shows the estimated median values ($\mathcal{M}_{\rm med, det}, z_{\rm med, det}$) with respect to the actual values of the parameters ($\mathcal{M}_{\rm s,det},z_{\rm s, det}$) for each detected compact binary source in three mock populations.
 The blue contour encloses the 90\% probability region of all the detected sources.
-The plots in the top panel namely Figure \ref{fig:50km_chm_med} and \ref{fig:50km_red_med} can be compared with Figures 3(c,d) of S22, to see the effect of the using $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ as an additional prior on $\Lambda$.
-The estimates of the chirp masses as compared to their true values for the compact binaries in all the three populations are shown in Figures \ref{fig:50km_chm_med}, \ref{fig:100km_chm_med}, and \ref{fig:mixed_chm_med} and it can be seen that it is overestimated for half of the population and underestimate for the other half.
-Using the current algorithm the median values of redshifts of 90\% of the detected sources, shown in Figures \ref{fig:50km_red_med}, \ref{fig:100km_red_med}, and \ref{fig:mixed_red_med}, are in agreement with the true values of redshifts for Mock 1 and Mock 3, while the redshifts are slightly underestimated for Mock 2.
-The reason for this it that including $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ as an additional prior only improves the parameter estimates for those binaries sources for which $0.95 \lesssim \rho_{ij} \lesssim 1.05$ where $\rho_{ij}$ is the ratio of SNR generated in the $i^{th}$ and $j^{th}$ detector of ET.
+The plots in the top panel, namely Figure \ref{fig:50km_chm_med} and \ref{fig:50km_red_med}, can be compared with Figures 3(c,d) of S22 in order to see the effect of using $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ as an additional prior on $\Lambda$.
+The estimates of the chirp masses as compared to their true values for the compact binaries in all three populations are shown in Figures \ref{fig:50km_chm_med}, \ref{fig:100km_chm_med}, and \ref{fig:mixed_chm_med}.
+We see that chirp mass is overestimated for half of the population and underestimate for the other half.
+Using the current algorithm, the median values of the redshift of 90\% of the detected sources, shown in Figures \ref{fig:50km_red_med}, \ref{fig:100km_red_med}, and \ref{fig:mixed_red_med}, are in agreement with the true values of redshift for Mock 1 and Mock 3, while the redshifts are slightly underestimated for Mock 2.
+The reason for this it that including $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ as an additional prior only improves the parameter estimates for those binary sources for which $0.95 \lesssim \rho_{ij} \lesssim 1.05,$ where $\rho_{ij}$ is the ratio of S/N generated in the $i^{th}$ and $j^{th}$ detector of ET.
 This is explained in more detail in \S \ref{sec:bias_construct} and \S \ref{sec:bias_effect}.
-We quantify the estimate of redshifts in the next section by calculating the merger rate density for the mock populations.
+We quantify the error in the estimate of the redshift in the following section by calculating the merger rate density for the mock populations.